JohnsonSaka123/advice-generator-app-main/README.md

 ### What I learned

 I learnt how to fetch data using API requests and also how to use Javascript DOM manipulation.

+## Acknowledgement

+I want to say a big thank you to frontend mentor for putting out this challenge.